 The main objective of solar simulation technology is to produce illumination approximating natural sunlight in order to provide a controllable indoor test facility under laboratory conditions.

-The instrument used to simulate sunlight in a laboratory setting is called a solar simulator.
+The instrument used to simulate sunlight in a laboratory setting is called a solar simulator (sometimes called a sun simulator).
 A solar simulator has a light source that is designed to offer similar intensity and spectral composition to that of natural sunlight.

 Sunlight is composed of all the colors that humans can see.
-We can separate light into different colors when we pass it through a glass prism (red, orange, yellow, green, blue, indigo, violet).
+We can separate white light or sunlight into different colors when we pass it through a glass prism (red, orange, yellow, green, blue, indigo, violet).

 Similar to the element in your stove or oven, the sun emits light because of its temperature.
 We can closely approximate the sun’s surface temperature to be about 5800 Kelvin (K), or 5500 Celsius (C).